tgregoneil/go-json2html/readme.md

 ### go-json2html

 Converts objects, arrays and primitives into html.
-An 'html-object' is an object that has a key that is a valid html tag is converted into the corresponding html element.
+An 'html-object' is an object that has a key that is a valid html tag and is converted into the corresponding html element.
 This key is referred to as the 'tag-key'.
 The remaining keys/values of the object are treated as corresponding attributes/values for that html element.

 Arrays are interpreted as corresponding sequences of html elements.

 Primitives that are values of tag-keys are stringified and appended to the html tag-key.

-Any arbitrary html structure can be rendered.
-Primitives are converted into stringified values and displayed as content of html elements.
+Any arbitrary html structure can be rendered with arbitrarily deep nesting.
+Thank you, recursion.

 A 'cmd-object' is an object that has one of the command keys:
     'empty': empties the html element, but leaves the element itself in place